UtrechtUniversity/mimosa/docs/index.md

 <a id="2">[2]</a>
 van der Wijst, KI., Bosello, F., Dasgupta, S. *et al*.
 New damage curves and multimodel analysis suggest lower optimal temperature. *Nature Climate Change* **13**, 434–441 (2023). <https://doi.org/10.1038/s41558-023-01636-1>

+## What does MIMOSA stand for?

+MIMOSA: Mathematical Integrated Model for Optimal and Stylised Assessment